AyeshaMalikAyesha/50_SQL_Leetcode/README.md

 UNION ALL
 SELECT product_id,10 AS price FROM Products GROUP BY product_id HAVING MIN(change_date)>'2019-08-16';

+**1907.
+Count Salary Categories**

+SELECT 'Low Salary' AS category,COUNT(*) AS accounts_count FROM Accounts WHERE income<20000 UNION ALL
+SELECT 'Average Salary' AS category,COUNT(*) AS accounts_count FROM Accounts WHERE income BETWEEN 20000 AND 50000 UNION ALL
+SELECT 'High Salary' AS category,COUNT(*) AS accounts_count FROM Accounts WHERE income>50000;

 # Sub Queries

 **1978.
 Employees Whose Manager Left the Company**